Sakshamkhadka7/ai-agent-builder/README.md

 # AI Agent Profile Builder

-1)**State Mutations Causing Re-Renders** selectedLayers.push(layerId)
+1)**State Mutations Causing Re-Renders** <br/>
+selectedLayers.push(layerId) <br/>
-Fix: Always create a new array when updating state setSelectedLayers([...selectedLayers, layerId])
+Fix: Always create a new array when updating state<br/>
+setSelectedLayers([...selectedLayers, layerId])<br/>

-2)**Unneccessary API calling on every selection** fetchApi()
+2)**Unneccessary API calling on every selection**<br/>
+fetchApi()<br/>
-Each time user selects a skill or layer then the data were re-fetching that cause re-rendering even though it was not needed
+Each time user selects a skill or layer then the data were re-fetching that cause re-rendering even though it was not needed<br/>
 Fix: Fetch the data once on mount useEffect(()=> {fetchApi()},[]) which only call once because it has epmty dependency array

-3)**Analytics heartbeat interval**
+3)**Analytics heartbeat interval**<br/>
    useEffect(() => {
     const analyticsInterval = setInterval(() => { ... }, 8000)
-}, [])
+}, [])<br/>

-If accidentally depend upon state inside interval like agentName without proper dependency it might log states value also , if interval was recreated unnecessarily could cause memory leaks
+If accidentally depend upon state inside interval like agentName without proper dependency it might log states value also , <br/>if interval was recreated unnecessarily could cause memory leaks

 Fix: Keep the interval once on mount , used functional updates which avoids repeated intervals and unnecessary re-renders

-Reduces inline styles to Modern Frameworks Tailwind Css
+Reduces inline styles to Modern Frameworks Tailwind Css<br/>

-4) **Structures of Project**
+4) **Structures of Project**<br/>
-   Intially it was all in one file app.tsx which looks so many messy of code that leads to difficult to debug the code or any    issues that aries during coding
+   Intially it was all in one file app.tsx which looks so many messy of code that leads to difficult to debug the code or any    issues that aries during coding<br/>

-   Divided a folder structures into a components and made a reusable components like Category and SortableItem which improve     readabilty and maintainability
+   Divided a folder structures into a components and made a reusable components like Category and SortableItem which improve     readabilty and maintainability <br/>

    Configurations
    DropZone